-On October 21, 2013, the Commission determined that it would conduct expedited reviews of the countervailing duty order on sodium nitrite from China and the antidumping duty orders on sodium nitrite from China and Germany.10 On November 19, 2013, Commerce published its determination that revocation of the antidumping duty orders on sodium nitrite from China and Germany would be likely to lead to continuation or recurrence of dumping.11 On November 20, 2013, Commerce published its determination that revocation of the countervailing duty order on sodium nitrite from China would be likely to lead to continuation that revocation of the countervailing duty order on sodium nitrite from China would be likely to lead to the continuation or recurrence of net countervailable subsidies.12 On January 29, 2014, the Commission notified Commerce of its determination that revocation of the countervailing duty
+On October 21, 2013, the Commission determined that it would conduct expedited reviews of the countervailing duty order on sodium nitrite from China and the antidumping duty orders on sodium nitrite from China and Germany.
+On November 19, 2013, Commerce published its determination that revocation of the antidumping duty orders on sodium nitrite from China and Germany would be likely to lead to continuation or recurrence of dumping.
+On November 20, 2013, Commerce published its determination that revocation of the countervailing duty order on sodium nitrite from China would be likely to lead to the continuation or recurrence of net countervailable subsidies.
+On January 29, 2014, the Commission notified Commerce of its determination that revocation of the countervailing duty